ashki23/Linux-notes/Debugging.md

 *[Ashkan Mirzaee](https://ashki23.github.io/index.html) - July 2019*

 ## Changing screen backlight from terminal
-One day, your laptop keyboard decides to not change the backlight of your screen!
-What we can do?
-On Linux`xbackligh` let us change the brigness of the screen through terminal.
+We can use `xbackligh` package to change brightness of the screen through terminal.
 On a Debian based distro, use the following to install `xbackligh`:

 ```bash
 sudo apt install xblacklight
 ```

-To chnge the brihtness use:
+To change backlight use:
 ```bash
 xbacklight = <a number 1-100> # To set a value
 xbacklight + <a number 1-100> # To increase
 xbacklight - <a number 1-100> # To decrease
 ```

-If you got `No outputs have backlight property` error, then should crate a link to the deriver to solve the issue.
-First let's find the actual location of `intel_backlight`:
+If you receive `No outputs have backlight property` error, then create a link to the driver to solve the issue.
+First, find the actual location of `intel_backlight` by:
 ```bash
 sudo find /sys/ -type d -iname 'intel_backlight'
 ```
 That should be look like `/sys/devices/pci0000:00/0000:00:02.0/drm/card0/card0-LVDS-1/intel_backlight`.
-Note that if the above command returned nothing, you might not have an Intel graphic device, let's try `find /sys/ -type f -iname '*brightness*'`.
+Note that if the above command returned nothing, you might not have an Intel graphic device.
+Then try `find /sys/ -type f -iname '*brightness*'` instead of above command.

-Now, let's make a link by:
+Now, create a link by:
 ```bash
 sudo ln -s /sys/devices/pci0000:00/0000:00:02.0/drm/card0/card0-LVDS-1/intel_backlight /sys/class/backlight
 ```

-Close the terminal and logout your computer and login again.
+Close the terminal and logout the computer and login again.
 Now, try `xbacklight = 20` to see the issue is solved or not.
 If not then we need to add a config file.
-Use `sudo nano /etc/X11/xorg.conf` to make the file and insert:
+To create the config file, use `sudo nano /etc/X11/xorg.conf` and insert:
 ```bash
   Section "Device"
         Identifier  "Intel Graphics"